-If you’ve ever considered a sports marketing career, you’re looking at a job that pays in the six-figure realm.
+If you have ever considered a sports marketing career, you are looking at a job that pays in the six-figure realm.

 For marketing specialists who love sports or expert salespeople who love sports, this is a great direction to take your career.
 However, if you don’t know the first thing about how sports and marketing overlap, you have a little bit of learning to do.